CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 ![](https://pbs.twimg.com/media/ELxnkb0WoAAYJHt?format=png)

-Ego is a pattern of identification with *some*thing, but not with *every*thing.
+Ego is a pattern of identification with SOMEthing, but not with EVERYthing.
 This is true at every level - we only own some stuff, we are only what's inside the skin, and even within that, there are parts of us that the ego necessarily disowns - the Jungian Shadow.

 This of course implies that reuniting one's ego-self with the shadow means doing away with the concept of ego-self entirely, because it is unneeded boundary-setting.
 You are entirely what you are, without needing to define it first, or reify it, or restrict it.